kylerove/pediatricurologybook/_chapters/05-29_congenital-hydrocele-and-inguinal-hernia.md

 Incarceration of the hernial sac should be suspected in a patient who presents with severe, sudden onset of pain and a hard, tender, fixed mass in the groin.
 If it is not reduced manually surgical reduction should follow.{% cite choi2016a stringer2010a --file 05-29 %}

-Physical exam should include evaluation of the patient in a supine position, reinforcing, if possible, the valsalva maneuver to identify transient hernias; and the standing-up evaluation where the physician should palpate and compare both groins looking for thickening of the inguinal cord or a bulge.
+Physical exam should include evaluation of the patient in a supine position, reinforcing, if possible, the Valsalva maneuver to identify transient hernias; and the standing-up evaluation where the physician should palpate and compare both groins looking for thickening of the inguinal cord or a bulge.
 In males, correct descent of testicles should be checked and transillumination (light source over the scrotum showing absence of the testicular shadow) can sometimes help to confirm hydrocele.

 ## Tips
 {:.tips-head .no_toc}